vmware-tanzu/sonobuoy/site/docs/master/README.md

 If you encounter any problems that the documentation does not address, [file an issue][issue].

-## Known Issues

-### Docker Hub rate limit
+## Docker Hub rate limit

-We're planning a future release with a better user interface.
-Until then, this is the usable workaround.
+This year, Docker has started rate limiting image pulls from Docker Hub.
+We're planning a future release with a better user interface to work around this.
+Until then, this is the recommended approach.

-#### Sonobuoy Pod
+### Sonobuoy Pod

 Sonobuoy by default pulls from Docker Hub for [`sonobuoy/sonobuoy` image](https://hub.docker.com/r/sonobuoy/sonobuoy).
 If you're encountering rate limit on this, you can use VMware-provided mirror with: